shopware/docs/products/digital-sales-rooms/best-practices/app-deployment/aws.md

 * Login to the AWS Amplify Hosting Console.
 * Create a new app in AWS Amplify.
-* Select and authorize access to your Git repository provider and select the main branch (it will auto deploy when there is some changes in the main branch).
+* Select and authorize access to your Git repository provider and select the main branch (it will auto deploy when there are some changes in the main branch).
 * Choose a name for your app, make sure build settings are auto-detected.
 * Set Environment variables under the Advanced Settings section.
   * Add `SHOPWARE_STORE_API`, `SHOPWARE_ADMIN_API`, `SHOPWARE_STORE_API_ACCESS_TOKEN`, `SHOPWARE_STOREFRONT_URL`, `ORIGIN` variables with appropriate values.